 If you would like to purpose an event such as invited speech or panel discussion, please contact firstname.lastname@example.org.

-The project report is case-focused, best demonstrating an effective application of the building simulation.
-It could be the report of real-world projects, the work collection of student workshops, or the simulation with actual performance data.
-On the acceptance of your abstract, you only need to submit an extended abstract.
+The 4-page-long project report is case-focused, best demonstrating an effective application of the building simulation.
+This type of contribution only requires an extended abstract and will not be published in the conference proceedings.
 We are expecting 1~2 sessions for this kind of contribution.

-Workshops are open for the promotion and education of simulation techniques, in forms of software demo, vendor-sponsored training, panel discussion or student projects.
+Workshops target the promotion and education of simulation techniques, such as software demos, vendor-sponsored training, panel discussion, or student projects.
 Submissions will be evaluated on a first-come-first-served basis, provided that there is a clear link with building simulation.
-You need to submit a detailed workshop proposal after the abstract is accepted.
 All workshops are self-financed.